ReactiveDrop/developer.reactivedrop.com/iaf-intel.md

 - `font` (type `string`) - Font of the message (default `ChatFont`; defined in `ChatScheme.res`).

 Announcements that appear in game chat, similar to Warframe's Red Text.

+## `hoiafMissionBounty` (structured)

+- `id` (type `int`) - A unique identifier for the bounty.
+Used by the client to record whether the mission bounty has been previously completed.
+- `starts` (type `uint64`) - Unix timestamp of when eligibility for the bounty begins.
+The bounty should not be displayed to players before then.
+- `ends` (type `uint64`) - Unix timestamp of when eligibility for the bounty ends.
+The bounty should not be displayed to players after then.
+- `map` (type `string`) - Lower-case ASCII filename of the mission this bounty is for.
+- `points` (type `int`) - Number of bonus points that will be awarded to players who complete the bounty.

+Mission bounties award bonus points the first time a mission is completed in a participating server on any difficulty within a given time period.
+Multiple bounties overlap, and bounties with the same start time will have the same end time and should be grouped together.